dheerajoy/Java/java-basics/oops/readme.md

 - it is an entity which can hold data (variable) and perform action (methods)
 - it is an instance of a class

+### constructor

+A method to initialize an objects you can pass arguments to a constructor and set up initial values

 ### Encapsulation

 - Encapsulation restricts direct access to object fields and allow modification only through methods.